 Problem Cause Remedy Engine will not start.
 Battery switch set to off.
 Turn battery switch to on.
 Emergency Stop switch(es) not on.
 Set the ground control Emergency Stop switch to on (up).
 Also, if you are trying to start at the platform control box you should pull the Emergency Stop switch, at the platform control box, until it pops out (on).
 Key switch set to off.
 Set the Key switch to on (the bar symbol).
 Ground/Platform Selector switch set to wrong location.
 If you are trying to start from the ground control box, set the Ground/Platform selector to ground (down).
 If you are trying to start from the platform, set the selector to platform (up).
 Circuit Breaker tripped.
 Push the circuit breaker in.
-Fuel switch not set correctly.
-If you are trying to start a dual-fuel engine be sure the fuel switch is set to the correct fuel.
 Out of fuel.
 DANGER: Keep flames and lit tobacco away from open fuel tanks.
-Remove the cap from the gasoline or diesel tank to see if there is fuel.
+Remove the cap from the diesel tank to see if there is fuel.
 Check the gauge(s) on top of the LP tank(s).
 If you are using LP gas, be sure the valve on top of the tank is open.
 Clogged air filter.
 Visually check the air filter gauge.
 Engine oil too thick for ambient temperature.
 Check engine oil chart in "Specifications" chapter 3 for correct oil weight.
 Stabilisers inoperative Platform not completely down.
 Completely lower the platform.
 All systems sluggish.
 Hydraulic oil is too thick.
 Check for correct grade of Hydraulic Oil.
 Allow time for machine to warm up.
 SR will not drive forward or reverse.
 Free-wheeling valve is open.
 Close the free-wheeling valve.